 One of the best ways to brighten up your kitchen is by redoing the tile of your backsplash.
 We have the steps to spruce up your kitchen.

-First things first, tiles create a grid-like pattern, so it is important to choose tiles that fit this space.
-Wall installations can look better when they are vertically even and symmetrical from end to end.
-To avoid the hassle of having tiles cut or fill gaps, try to pick tile sizes will allow for an even install.
+First things first, tiles create a grid-like pattern, so it is important to choose ones that fit the space.
+Wall installations look better when they are vertically even and symmetrical from end to end.
+To avoid the hassle of having to cut tiles or fill gaps, choose tile sizes that will allow for an even install.

 Next, you will want to clear your wall.
 Think of it as preparing your canvas.
-You’re going to want to remove all wall art, switch plates and outlet covers from the backsplash area.
-Once your wall is clear, layout your tile pattern on the floor to make sure it will fit on the wall.
+Take down any wall art, and remove switch plates and outlet covers from the backsplash area.
+Once your wall is clear, lay out your tile pattern on the floor to make sure it will fit on the wall.

-Carefully measure the available area.
-To ensure a symmetrical layout from end-to-end, measure and mark the center point of each area being tiled.
+Carefully measure the size of your kitchen backsplash.
+To ensure that your new backsplash tiles are laid out carefully from end to end once they are installed, measure and mark the center point of each area being tiled.

-An organic, plant-based adhesive used to stick tile to wall or floor surfaces before grouting.
-Super sticky and quick setting, mastic is a great choice for dry areas.
+There are two kinds of adhesive used to install a tile backsplash.
+Mastic is an organic, plant-based adhesive used to stick tile to wall or floor surfaces before grouting.
+Super sticky and quick-setting, mastic is a great choice for dry areas.
 It is usually used for porcelain, glass or ceramic tiles.

-Generally more expensive and slower to set, thinset is used for both indoor and outdoor applications.
-It also provides a strong bond and is resistant to moisture and mold growth.
+Thinset is generally more expensive and slower to set, but it’s appropriate for both indoor and outdoor applications.
+It’s strong and resistant to moisture and mold growth.

 Step 9: Finish

 Ready for more DIY projects?
 We have plenty of ideas for sprucing up your kitchen.
 We can walk you through projects like deep cleaning your kitchen and unclogging that kitchen sink drain.
-That’s not all – you can be sure components of your appliancesand systems are covered with a home warranty plan from American Home Shield®.
-With a variety of plans priced to fit your budget, you can make sure your new appliances are covered, while also protecting your budget.
+That’s not all – you can be sure components of your appliances and systems are covered with a home warranty plan from American Home Shield®.
+We have plans for every budget, so call or go online today and find the one that’s right for you.